Rarity: Common mount with rare breed

 Stable requirements:

-Becuase of hard scale armor are sharpscales heavier than sandwalkers.
+Because of hard scale armor are sharp-scales heavier than sand-walkers.

-This makes them unable to stick to any varticy surfaces or ceilings.
+This makes them unable to stick to vertical surfaces or ceilings.

-Thus they can be kept in less specialised paddocks.
+Thus, they can be kept in less specialized paddocks.
 They will climb

 over fence with ease, but putting overhang on tall enough fence will